homebodygym/homebodygym/pages/altcoins/buy-neo.md

 NEO is a popular altcoin, sitting comfortably in the top 10 cryptocurrencies by market cap.
 The platform is incredibly useful, and the Chinese government is looking to adopt NEO for use in tracking assets.

 The emphasis on digital identity is crucial for NEO's success, as it renders NEO incredibly useful for businesses and governments.
 The project is lead by talented individuals, and backed by a strong community.
-The future of NEO looks bright! page
+The future of NEO looks bright!

 <b>NOTE:</b> <i>We are not financial advisors and none of this information should be taken as investment advice.
 We take no responsibility for any losses incurred through cryptocurrency trading.</i>